alexlamprecht/GovTech_Coding_Assignment/README.md

 ### Implementation Considerations
 - Using NestJs as per requirement
 - Using npm for this project for simplicity
-- Using docker to provide a container for the DynamoDB local database so it does not need to be installed locally.
+- Using docker to provide a container for the DynamoDB local database so it does not need to be installed locally
-- Using environment variables to handle configurations and secrets.
+- Using environment variables to handle configurations and secrets
+- Using `class-validator` and `class-transformer` to validate API inputs and registering a global ValidationPipe
+- Setting a global prefix for all API routes `api`

 ### DB implementation considerations
 - NoSQL Database